America's Most Wanted

 America's Most Wanted (often abbreviated as AMW) is an American television program whose first run was produced by 20th Television, and second run is under the Fox Alternative Entertainment division of Fox Corporation.
 At the time of its cancellation by the Fox television network in June 2011, it was the longest-running program in the network's history (24 seasons), a mark since surpassed by The Simpsons, although the program was revived ten years later.
 The show started off as a half-hour program on February 7, 1988.
 In 1990, the show's format was changed from 30 minutes to 60 minutes.
 The show's format was reverted to 30 minutes in 1995, and then back to 60 minutes in 1996.
 A short-lived syndicated spinoff titled America's Most Wanted: Final Justice aired during the 1995–96 season.

-The September following the initial 2011 cancellation, the show's host, John Walsh, announced that it would resume later that year on the cable network Lifetime, where it ran until its March 28, 2013 cancellation.
+The September following the initial 2011 cancellation, the show's host, John Walsh, announced that it would resume later that year on the cable network Lifetime, where it ran until its March 28, 2013, cancellation.
 This was reportedly due to low ratings and the level of royalty payments to Fox which holds the trademark and copyright.
 It was succeeded by John Walsh Investigates, a one-off special on Lifetime.

 The show featured reenactments of dangerous fugitives that are portrayed by actors, interspersed with on-camera interviews, with Walsh in a voiceover narration.
-Each episode also featured photographs of dangerous fugitives, as well as a toll-free hotline number where viewers could (and were allowed to remain anonymous) give information at 1-800-CRIME-TV (1-800-274-6388).
-On 2 May 2008, the program's website announced its 1,000th capture.
+Each episode also featured photographs of dangerous fugitives, as well as a toll-free hotline number where viewers could give information at 1-800-CRIME-TV (1-800-274-6388), and they were allowed to remain anonymous.
+On May 2, 2008, the program's website announced its 1,000th capture.
 Many of the series' cases have some connection outside the United States or have not taken place in the United States at all.
 The series' first international capture was in Nova Scotia in 1989.
 With Walsh at the helm, America's Most Wanted began to broaden its scope.
 In addition to the regular segments narrated by Walsh, the show expanded its segments and correspondents.

 The first two-hour quarterly special aired on Saturday, October 29, 2011, on Fox.
 The second two-hour special aired on Saturday, December 17, 2011, the third two-hour special aired on Saturday, February 11, 2012, and the fourth and final two-hour special aired on Saturday, April 21, 2012.

 On July 13, 2014, a successor premiered on CNN called The Hunt with John Walsh, which added more international stories to its predecessor.
 The series ran until the end of its fourth season on November 19, 2017.
-In 2019, Walsh began hosting the Investigation Discovery series In Pursuit with John Walsh.
+From 2019 to 2022, Walsh hosted the Investigation Discovery series In Pursuit with John Walsh.

 In January 2020, Fox announced plans to revive America's Most Wanted.
-The revival aired from March 15 to April 12, 2021, and was hosted by Elizabeth Vargas.
+The revival premiered on March 15, 2021, and was hosted by Elizabeth Vargas.